-There are nine major characteristics making up a child’s temperament.
-This includes activity level, approachability, adaptability, mood, intensity, distractibility, and sensory threshold.
-These characteristics combined in of temperament include emotional responses, behavior, peer dynamics, and interpersonal relationships.
+These characteristics combined in temperament include emotional responses, behavior, peer dynamics, and interpersonal relationships.

-A child’s temperament is a part of his or her personality.
-By the time a kid reaches school age, their temperament is well established.
-Parents are able to describe their child’s temperament very well and know how to respond in most cases.
-However, if there is an excess of one quality of a child’s temperament, it can be difficult to manage and respond to your kid’s sensitive needs.
+Our temperament is one of the most basic parts of our personality.
+By the time a child reaches school age, their temperament is well-established.
+Parents are able to describe their child’s behviors and emotional responses very well and know how to deal with them in most cases.
+However, if there is an excess of one quality of your child’s temperament, it can be difficult to manage and respond to their sensitive needs.

 Four Types of Temperament

-Choleric temperament children tend to be enthusiastic, lively and emotional.
+Children with choleric temperament tend to be enthusiastic, lively and emotional.
 These children make quick decisions and shift from one idea to the next easily.
-At times, the child’s temperament is impatient, they are easily irritable, and may provoke conflicts with peers as they get older.
+At times, this child is impatient, they are easily irritable, and may provoke conflicts with peers as they get older.

 Parents will experience more mood swings and breakdowns with their child’s temperament.
 Since this type of temperament is known for being hasty and impatient, they are prone to getting into risky situations.